Kotlin/kotlin-interactive-shell/README.md

 using separate files for various environment is highly recommended.
 Please set appropriate `SPARK_HOME` variable in the file `bin/sparklin-spark1x.sh`.

+`JavaSparkContext` is available as `sc`, `SQLContext` is available as `sqlContext`.

 # Spark 2.x
 The configuration is completely the same as in the case of Spark 1.x but you need `$SPARKLIN_HOME/conf/spark2x.properties` and `bin/sparklin-spark2x.sh` instead.
 Do not forget set `SPARK_HOME` to your Spark 2.x installation.

-`JavaSparkContext` is available as `sc`, `SQLContext` is available as `sqlContext`.
+`SparkSession` is available as `spark`, `JavaSparkContext` is available as `sc`.
 At the moment Sparklin do not have additional Spark runtime support for Kotlin for both Spark versions.
 But it has planned to be in version 0.2.

 # Environment Configuration
 Sparklin version 0.1 is tested in following environment: